castab/fitnessTrackerPHP/README.md

 A PHP-driven personal fitness tracker; logs activity and caloric intake

 This web-app will use the w3 CSS framework and MySQL to log activity.

-This will run locally, so no internet is required unless other changes make it so.
-Because of this, security will be light at best.
+The goals of this project:
+1. Offer a persistent yet basic solution that will track meals and physical activity
+2. Prevent cross-scripting and SQL injection attacks
+3. Learn more about SQL database management and procedures
+4. Implement a simple, yet secure user management system
+  a.
+General food/drink database
+  b.
+Secure view of your own nutritional intake